There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Food traditions in the region are strong.
 The easy access to fresh fish and local goods ensure that you’ll get a memorable meal at the end of your adventurous day.
 Watch the fishermen as they set out to sea or go ice fishing on a lake on the mainland to catch your own dinner.

-There are plenty of ways to get to Helgeland and around, and the National Tourist Route Helgelandskysten is one of the most popular road trips in Norway.
+There are plenty of ways to get to Helgeland and around, and the Norwegian Scenic Route Helgelandskysten is one of the most popular road trips in Norway.

 Find more inspiration on Helgeland’s official website.